izzypt/node-express-demo-project/README.md

 # node-express-demo-project

-Building a basic project with node and express
+Building a basic project with node and express to serve as news portals.